mzhou02/mzhou02.github.io/_pages/about.md

   <meta property="og:url" content="https://mikezhou.me">
 </head>

-My name is Mike Zhou and I am currently a fourth year undergraduate studying computer science and mathematics at the University of Pennsylvania (UPenn).
-I am interested in reinforcement learning, deep learning, and arithmetic combinatorics.
+I am currently a fourth year undergraduate studying computer science and mathematics at the University of Pennsylvania.
+I'm interested in reinforcement learning, deep learning, and arithmetic combinatorics.
+My current focus is on exploring architectures and methods that could enable AI systems to reason more effectively, and on using reinforcement learning as a way to shape adaptive and generalizable behaviors.

 I am currently an undergraduate researcher at <a href='https://cogcomp.seas.upenn.edu/'>Penn's Cognitive Computation Group</a>, where I am working with Professor Dan Roth on various aspects of machine translation and language model reasoning.
 Before that, I worked on the learnability of n-gram models at <a href='https://rycolab.io/'>Rycolab</a>.

-My research interests primarily focus on architectures and methods that enable AI systems to reason more effectively.
-I’m  interested in approaches that reimagine how models structure and manipulate information—such as architectures inspired by latent reasoning spaces—and in reinforcement learning as a tool for shaping these adaptive, generalizable behaviors.
+{% include about/education.liquid %}

-<a href='/about'>Click here</a> to learn more about me, or check out <a href='/projects'>my projects</a> and <a href='/notes'>my notes</a> here.
+{% include about/teaching.liquid %}